 Compliance of supplied goods to the Specifications and Schedule of Requirements

-Goods origin from eligible countries

 The bid price for LOTs 1,2,3b,4,and 5

 The adjusted bid price for LOT 3a.
 Price adjustment will be done by considering costs for major replacement components and annual services.